Why You Need a Digital Planning System

 Design and Inspiration Tools

-Pinterest remains the dominant inspiration platform, but use it strategically — create boards by category (flowers, venues, dresses, colour palette) rather than dumping everything into one board.
-Canva is invaluable for DIY design work: table numbers, signage, menus, programmes, and save-the-dates.
+Pinterest remains the dominant inspiration platform, but use it strategically — create boards by category (flowers, venues, dresses, color palette) rather than dumping everything into one board.
+Canva is invaluable for DIY design work: table numbers, signage, menus, programs, and save-the-dates.
 The free tier is sufficient for most wedding projects.
-For colour palette development, Coolors and Adobe Color generate harmonious colour schemes from a single starting colour or an uploaded photo.
+For color palette development, Coolors and Adobe Color generate harmonious color schemes from a single starting color or an uploaded photo.
 Milanote is excellent for visual mood boarding if you want something more sophisticated than Pinterest.

 Communication and Coordination